4.8.3. Input Files

 NDiv specifies the number of elements per member.
 Analysis nodes are located at the ends of elements and the number of analysis nodes per member equals NDiv + 1.
 NDiv is applied uniformly to all members regardless of the member’s length, hence it could result in small elements in some members and long elements in other members.
 Increasing the number of elements per member may increase accuracy, with the trade-off of increased memory usage and computation time.
 We recommend using NDiv > 1 when modeling tapered members.

-Nmodes sets the number of internal C-B modal DOFs to retain in the C-B reduction.
+Nmodes sets the number of internal C-B modal DOF to retain in the C-B reduction.
 Nmodes = 0 corresponds to a Guyan (static) reduction.
-Nmodes is ignored if CBMod is set to FALSE, meaning the full finite-element model is retained by keeping all modes (i.e. a modal analysis is still done, and all the modes are used as DOFs) .
+With Nmodes < 0 (equivalent to CBMod set to FALSE in previous versions), SubDyn will retain all C-B modes, leading to the same number of DOF as the full finite-element model.

 The three following columns specify the vector coordinates of the direction around which rotation is free for a pin joints.
 The last column, JointStiff specify a value of additional stiffness to be added to the “free” rotational DOFs of Ball, Pin and Universal joints.